 Nick and Jordan decide to find their mysterious host, and wander into Gatsby's library.
 There they meet a short, somewhat drunk man who wears owl-like glasses (and whom Nick refers to as Owl-Eyes).
-Owl Eyes is amazed by Gatsby's books: the vastness and "realism" of Gatsby's book collection astounds him.
+Owl Eyes is amazed by Gatsby's books, which he can't believe are actually real (and not just fakes), even if they've never been read or opened.
+The vastness and "realism" of Gatsby's book collection astounds him.

 The shallowness of the Roaring Twenties: the vast library of "realism" that Owl Eyes admires is full of books no one reads.
 The books contain "realism" but are just for show.